-Capital Improvements that Result in New or Expanded Transit Service or Increase Mode Share on Existing Transit Service Metric Unit Method Tracking dates of data submission mm/dd/yyyy n/a Days of operation per year Days/year Evaluation of service schedule Average daily ridership Unlinked trips/day Ridership survey (conducted by city, county, district/authority, metropolitan planning organization, non-profit, or academia), ticket and transit pass sales, automatic passenger counter, driver counts, etc. New ansit Service Metric Unit Method Tracking dates of data submission mm/dd/yyyy n/a Fuel/energy consumption or vehicle miles traveled Gallons/year by fuel type, kWh/year, scf/year, or vehicle miles traveled/year Evaluation of fueling, utility, mileage, or other operating records Range in fuel/energy consumption or annual vehicle miles traveled data is requested by the Federal Transit Administration or if the agency deems such delay would improve the reliability of the report.
+Capital Improvements that Result in New or Expanded Transit Service or Increase Mode Share on Existing Transit Service Metric Unit Method Tracking dates of data submission mm/dd/yyyy n/a Days of operation per year Days/year Evaluation of service schedule Average daily ridership Unlinked trips/day Ridership survey (conducted by city, county, district/authority, metropolitan planning organization, non-profit, or academia), ticket and transit pass sales, automatic passenger counter, driver counts, etc. New New Vehicle(s) for Existing Transit Service Metric Unit Method Tracking dates of data submission mm/dd/yyyy n/a Fuel/energy consumption or vehicle miles traveled Gallons/year by fuel type, kWh/year, scf/year, or vehicle miles traveled/year Evaluation of fueling, utility, mileage, or other operating records Range in fuel/energy consumption or annual vehicle miles traveled

-Upon request from the implementing agency, Caltrans may consider requests to delay reporting on before and after or other performance outcome data until two years after project operation if similar
+Upon request from the implementing agency, Caltrans may consider requests to delay reporting on before and after or other performance outcome data until two years after project operation if similar data is requested by the Federal Transit Administration or if the agency deems such delay would improve the reliability of the report.